protesilaos/my-website/_codelog/2024-12-11-emacs-diff-save-some-buffers.md

 excerpt: "A small tweak to make the `save-some-buffers` command show a diff on demand between the buffer and its file."
 ---

+**UPDATE 2024-12-14 08:06 +0200:** I was told that this functionality has already been avaialble for more than a decade.
+I simply did not see it in the source code of `save-some-buffers-action-alist`.
+Sorry!

+* * *

 The command `save-some-buffers`, which is bound to `C-x s` by default is helpful when you need to save lots of buffers efficiently.
 Instead of figuring out which ones are modified and visiting each of them to